BretStateham/FlySimExpress/Labs/flysimexpress-03.md

 1. Next, open the "**`FlySimIotData/function.json`**" file.
 It defines:

-    - The IoT Hub message trigger that causes the trigger to be executed whenever a new message is sent by the device to the IoT Hub
+    - The IoT Hub message trigger that causes the trigger to be executed whenever a new message is sent by the device to the IoT Hub.
+The binding actually is defined as an `eventHubTrigger` because the API used to retrieve messsages from an IoT Hub is the same as the API used to read from Event Hubs.
+So even though we're actually pointing at an IoT Hub, it looks to the Azure Function just like an Event Hub.
     - The SharedEventHubConnection that we previously provided a value for in the portal to allow the function to send your flight data to the shared "`flysim-shared-input-hub`" created by the presenter.
+It's from that "`flysim-shared-input-hub`" that the presenter's ATC UWP app will get the details about each attendees airplane so it can plot them on the map.

+    ```json
+    {
+    "bindings": [
+        {
+        "type": "eventHubTrigger",
+        "name": "inputMessage",
+        "connection": "IoTHubConnection",
+        "path": "flysimtiot",
+        "consumerGroup": "$Default",
+        "cardinality": "one",
+        "direction": "in"
+        },
+        {
+        "type": "eventHub",
+        "name": "sharedOutputMessage",
+        "connection": "SharedEventHubConnection",
+        "path": "flysim-shared-input-hub",
+        "direction": "out"
+        },
+    ],
+    "disabled": false
+    }
+    ```

-1. The configuration provided by the "`function.json`" file is what is visible on the "**Integrate**" page in the portal:
+1. The configuration provided by the "`function.json`" file is also what is visible on the "**Integrate**" page in the portal:

     ![Function Integrations in the Portal](images/functionintegrationsinportal.png)

 1. Feel free to checkout the other files in the project.
 When you are ready, go ahead on to lab [04 - Deploy The Code to your Device and "Fly"](./flysimexpress-04.md)